 Somewhere near the beginning of the link, you should see the letters “fb.”
 That stands for Facebook, and it confirms that is where the image came from.
 But you’re not done yet.
 You still need the find the photo’s unique number assigned by Facebook.

 In the link address, you should see three sets of numbers followed by “jpg” or “png.”
 For example, you may see a URL that looks similar to this:

 The sets of numbers may also be broken up by underscores to look like this:

 Either way, it’s the second or middle set of numbers that you want.
 This is the profile number for the person’s photo on Facebook.
 In this case, it would be 105484896xxxxx.

-Both every Facebook user and every photo on Facebook have a unique number so by matching the image’s ID with the profile ID, you now have a match though the profile ID isn’t of much use to you until you match it with the name of the Facebook user.
+Every Facebook user and every photo on Facebook has a unique number, so by matching the image’s ID with the profile ID, you now have a match.

 Your next step is using that second set of numbers to locate the Facebook profile where the image originated.
 To do this, open up another tab and paste the following link with the photo ID number:

 Make sure that there are no spaces or decimals when you copy the id number.
 The actual number of digits may vary from the example, so you may get one that’s shorter or longer.
 Press Enter to open the Facebook profile that the image may have originated from.

 Does Reverse Image Search Actually Work?